Aral–Caspian Depression

 The Aral–Caspian Depression is a lowland depression straddling Europe and Asia around the Aral Sea and Northern Caspian Sea.
-The most northern part is called the Caspian Depression.
+Its northernmost part is called the Caspian Depression.
 The desert part to the east of the Caspian Depression and Caspian is called the Turan Depression.
 In Azerbaijan, the Kura-Aras Lowland is part of the Aral–Caspian Depression.
 Its parts lie in Azerbaijan, Russia, Kazakhstan, Uzbekistan, and Turkmenistan.